Craig Hignett: Personal life

 In June 2013, Craig Hignett joined former footballer Colin Cooper and Sky Sports presenter Jeff Stelling and 12 other intrepid explorers to climb the 5,895m summit of Africa's highest mountain, Mount Kilimanjaro, to raise vital cash for the Finlay Cooper Fund in aid of children's charities.
 At the beginning of 2023, Hignett became the Honorary President for the Hartlepool United Supporters' Trust.

 Media career

 Hignett provides commentary and punditry for BBC Radio Tees and BBC Radio Merseyside.
 He is also a regular after dinner speaker.
+Hignet also hosts the Yer Joking Aren't Ya? podcast alongside fellow Boro alumni, David Wheater.